 Often someone appoints a friend or relative as their executor, but as the duties can be quite complex, many people who have been nominated are unsure of what is expected of them.

-NSW Trustee & Guardian can be nominated as the executor in a Will, but they can also take over the task from someone who has been nominated by a friend or a family member.
+NSW Trustee and Guardian can be nominated as the executor in a will, but they can also take over the task from someone who has been nominated by a friend or a family member.
 As they have staff who specialise in estate and trust management, legal, financial and accounting services, they're able to deal with any problems that might arise during the course of administering an estate.